mehmandarov/mehmandarov.github.io/_posts/2017-05-16-cmd-tools-for-developers.markdown

 {% endhighlight %}

 ## Dependencies
-Now, over to a bit more advanced stuff – analysing dependencies in your project.
+Now, over to a bit more advanced stuff – analyzing dependencies in your project.
 Why would you want to do that?
 Well, in short: dependencies increase complexity, and cyclic dependencies are bad for your project and your health.
 They also hurt your modularity and complicate the build process.

 This kind of analysis can be done with [jdepend][6]{:target="_blank"}.
 It is easy to run and can be run both separately, and as a part of a build tool, like [Maven][7]{:target="_blank"}.